blogtheristo/blogtheristo/README.md

 Our Impact: A World in Harmony

-With each tree planted, every watt of renewable energy generated, and every drop of water burned from hydrogen, or conserved, we are weaving a tapestry of environmental restoration.
+With each tree planted, every watt of renewable energy generated, and every drop of water conserved or produced from hydrogen, we are weaving a tapestry of environmental restoration.

 Lifetime World envisions a world where nature thrives, communities flourish, and humanity lives in harmony with its surroundings.